mpeterv/depgraph/README.md

 ## Usage

-Command-line tool is called `lua-depgraph` to avoid conflicts.

-An invocation of `lua-depgraph` consists of two parts.
+An invocation of `luadepgraph` consists of two parts.

 The first is to tell it how to find Lua modules to be added to the graph using `-m` option.
 It can be used several times, and accepts files, directories, and rockspecs.
 If not using a rockspec, pass prefix directory from where modules can be loaded using `-p`, e.g. if modules `foo.*` are in `src/foo/*.lua`, pass `-m src/foo -p src`.
 On the other hand, if there is a single rockspec in current directory, skip this step completely, it will be used automatically.

 You can also add external files that are not Lua modules themselves but can depend on modules, e.g. examples, tests, scripts, using `-e` option.
 It can accept directories, too.

-The second part is to tell `lua-depgraph` what it should do with the graph.
+The second part is to tell `luadepgraph` what it should do with the graph.
 Currently you can print list of all nodes using `list` command, show all information about a particular module using `show`, show external dependencies using `deps`, look for circular dependencies using `cycles`, and export the graph into .dot format using `dot`.

 ## Examples